-For the eleventh year in a row.
-Abu Dhabi University has been ranked as a top higher education institution in the Quacquarelli Symonds (QS) World University Rankings since 2012-2013.
-This year, it ranked 580th globally, rising by 100 spots from the previous cycle.
-Moreover, ADU also ranked in QS's top 150 leading institutions under 50 years, the top 31 universities in the Arab World, and the top 7 in the UAE.
-Abu Dhabi University has also received a 5 QS Stars rating for 2022.
-ADU's Business and Management Studies climbed at least 250 spots in the QS by subject rankings and is now ranked 251-300 globally and 2nd nationally.
-In its first entry, the Social Sciences and Management program ranked 451-500 globally and 3rd in the UAE, while the Engineering-Mechanical, Aeronautical, and Manufacturing program ranked 451-500 globally and 5th in the UAE.
+For the eleventh year in a row, Abu Dhabi University has been ranked as a top higher education institution in the Quacquarelli Symonds (QS) World University Rankings since 2012-2013.
+This year, it ranked 501 globally, rising by 79 spots from the previous cycle.
+Moreover, ADU also ranked in QS's top 150 leading institutions under 50 years, the top 23rd universities in the Arab World, and the top 7 in the UAE.
+Abu Dhabi University has also received a 5 OS Stars rating for 2022.
+ADU's Business and Management Studies climbed 100 spots in the QS by subject rankings and is now ranked 151-200 globally and 1st nationally.
+ADU's accounting and Finance has made an impressive debut ranking 251- 300 globally and 2nd in the UAE.
+The Social Sciences and Management program ranked 288 globally and 1st in the UAE, rising by 163 places, while the Engineering-Mechanical, Aeronautical, and Manufacturing program ranked 401-450 globally and 5th in the UAE.